toliva/ConnectivityContent/apis/02-Product Management/05-Image-API-(Experimental)/04-sample-messages.md

 }
 ```
 ## Deleting an Unpublished imnage
-When partners upload images that Expedia cannot published, it is possible for partners to ask Expedia to delete these to stop seeing them in the GET all images.
-Assume a partner pushes a corrupted image with a POST:
+When partners upload images that Expedia cannot publish, it is possible for partners to ask Expedia to delete these to stop seeing them in the GET all images.
+Assuming a partner pushes a corrupted image with a POST:
 ```
  {
       "originalImageUrl": "https://s3-us-west-2.amazonaws.com/eps-website/invalidimage.txt"